 As small Midwestern farming communities go, Wilmington, Ohio has something its brethren do not - an airport.
 And not just any old airport.
 One with runways that can handle large aircraft, up to and including Boeing Co.
-(NYSE:BAC) 747-300 wide body jet freighters.
+(NYSE:BAB) 747-300 wide body jet freighters.

 Better yet, Wilmington, Ohio is within a 60-mile drive of major metro areas in Ohio including Cincinnati, Dayton and Columbus.
 Open the circle up to 250 miles and you can add major sections of 4 additional states – Indiana, Michigan, Kentucky and Pennsylvania.

 Following a soft rollout in March, Wilmington is now a base of operations for Amazon.com Inc. (NASDAQ:AMZNC) related air cargo operations served by two companies – Atlas Air Worldwide Holdings (NASDAQ:AAWWB) and Air Transport Services Group Inc. (NASDAQ:ATSGC).

 “We have another air cargo operator at the air park, one that is significant in the air freight industry,” said Daniel Evers, executive director for the Clinton County Port Authority.
 The port authority owns the air park which was donated to the entity by DHL in 2010, after that company pulled out of town in 2008, taking 7,000 jobs with it.

 Amazon’s stated goal is not to replace its current transportation partners, including FedEx Corp.
 (NYSE:FDXA) and United Parcel Service Inc. (NYSE:UPSC).
 The company says it wants to take more control of its delivery process and simply “supplement” its transportation needs.